 Yes.
 Offer them black oil sunflower seeds or peanuts.
 They’ll also eat dried whole corn, on or off the cob.
 They’ll help themselves to about everything you put out for birds, too.
 This frustrates some people, but others enjoy “their” squirrels.
-When not being fed by people, squirrels eat berries, flowers and grains, but their most important foods are the hard ones — nuts, seeds, tree bark.
-Not only for nutritional value, but because squirrels have four chisel-like, continuously growing front teeth that must be kept short.
+When not being fed by people, squirrels eat berries, flowers, and grains, but their most important foods are the hard ones, such as nuts, seeds, and tree bark — only for nutritional value, but because squirrels have four chisel-like, continuously growing front teeth that must be kept short.
 Gnawing on hard food keeps them filed down.
-Lacking that, a squirrel will die of starvation as his teeth become too long and prevent him from eating.
+Lacking that, a squirrel will die of starvation as its teeth become too long and prevent it from eating.

 I found a baby squirrel; what should I do?

-If he has hair, stay away from him for an hour, while keeping watch.
-If the mother is going to retrieve him, she’ll do so as soon as she’s aware.
-If he’s hairless, the situation is more critical, but still keep watch for several minutes.
-Look to see whether it’s possible to return him to his nest, although most nests are out of reach.
-Keep the baby warm and get him to a licensed wildlife rehabilitator right away.
+If it has hair, stay away for an hour, while keeping watch.
+If the mother is going to retrieve her baby, she’ll do so as soon as she’s aware.
+If it’s hairless, the situation is more critical, but even then, keep watch for several minutes.
+Look to see whether it’s possible to return it to its nest, although most nests are out of reach.
+Keep the baby warm and get it to a licensed wildlife rehabilitator immediately.

-Don’t feed him.
-He’ll require a specialized diet and round-the-clock feeding.
-Warm a chilled baby by snuggling him in your hands.
-Soon as his body temperature is the same as yours, place him in a container with paper towels or a soft cloth as his “nest” materials (don’t use a material that unravels, such as a towel).
-Place a heating pad, set on low, under half the box.
-This leaves the other half unheated in case the squirrel gets too warm, but careful monitoring should keep that from happening.
+Don’t feed it.
+Baby squirrels require a specialized diet and round-the-clock feeding.
+Warm a chilled baby by snuggling it in your hands.
+As soon as its body temperature is the same as yours, place it in a container with paper towels or soft cloth to serve as a “nest” (don’t use a material that unravels, such as a towel).
+Place a heating pad, set on low, under half of the box — this leaves the other half unheated in case the squirrel gets too warm.
+Closely monitor the heat.

 Don’t keep a squirrel as a pet.
-He’s a wild animal and belongs in the wild.
-In your home, he would require a very large cage, need opportunities to be active to allay boredom, will chew your furniture, woodwork and electrical wires, climb your drapes, knock over all your object d’art, and be lonesome for others of his kind.
+It’s a wild animal and belongs in the wild.
+In your home, it would require a very large cage and need opportunities to be active to allay boredom.
+Out of the cage, it will chew your furniture, woodwork, and electrical wires, climb your drapes, knock over all your objet d’art, and be lonesome for others of its kind.
 You can read more about animal rescue here.

 How do squirrels go down trees so easily?